-The base XC70 3.2 comes with the naturally aspirated six along with leather upholstery, aluminum inlays, an AM/FM/CD stereo system with AUX and USB inputs, Bluetooth smartphone connectivity with audio streaming, dual-zone automatic climate control, a power-adjustable driver's seat, headlight washers, rain sensor windshield wipers and 17-inch alloy wheels.
+The base XC70 Drive-E and 3.2 come with leather upholstery, aluminum inlays, an AM/FM/CD stereo system with AUX and USB inputs, Bluetooth smartphone connectivity with audio streaming, dual-zone automatic climate control, a power-adjustable driver's seat, headlight washers, rain sensor windshield wipers and 17-inch alloy wheels.

 Next up is the 3.2 Premier, which adds a moonroof, an auto-dimming rear-view mirror, genuine wood inlays, a power-adjustable front passenger's seat, tinted rear seat and cargo area windows and keyless drive.
 The Premier Plus includes Premier features plus a power liftgate, a quick-fold passenger seat, active Xenon headlights a rear-view camera and front and rear parking sensors.
 Finally, the Platinum trim includes all the Premier Plus features and also adds a navigation system, accent lighting, a rear parking camera and a 650-watt sound system with Dolby Surround Sound.

 The base XC70 T6 includes all of the 3.2's content but adds the Premier trim as standard.
 The Premier Plus and Platinum trims stay the same.